-The mission of The Loomis Communities is to enrich the lives of seniors by providing a continuum of high-quality services that promote independence and meet the changing needs of people throughout the aging process.
+The mission of The Loomis Communities is to enrich the lives of older adults.

 During the 1890s, a group of women in Holyoke decided to do “something of permanent good for their city.”
 As attention was called to their older friends with no permanent abiding place, they came to the decision that a home for aged people would best serve their city and prove a “blessing to the homeless.”

 Chartered in 1902, the Holyoke Home for Aged People opened in March 1911, on two acres of land donated by William Loomis.
 In 1969, the name of the organization was changed to Loomis House to reflect its popular name in the community.